gvwilson/thirdbit/src/fiction/in-heck/index.md

 we will use it only for defensive purposes."

 "Says *you*,"
+Miz Nabbles muttered,
-Miz Nabbles said just loudly enough to be heard.
+just loudly enough to be heard.

-Mayor Lupus scowled.
+Mayor Lupus scowled at her,
+then turned her look on Dockety.
 "Would have been neighborly to let us know you had that."

 "Understood," Dockety said.